Me & U (Cassie song)

 "Me & U" is the debut single by American singer Cassie.
 It was released on April 25, 2006, as the lead single from her self-titled debut album (2006).
-Written and produced by Ryan Leslie, the song reached number three on the U.S. Billboard Hot 100 and remained in the top forty for nearly five months.
+Written and produced by Ryan Leslie, the song reached number three on the Billboard Hot 100 and remained in the chart's top 40 for nearly five months.

 The song's "Bad Boy" remix features Diddy and Yung Joc and the song's "The Inc" remix features Ja Rule and Harry-O. The single has been a successful debut as a top three single in the U.S., a top five single in New Zealand, a top ten hit in the United Kingdom, Ireland, and France, and a top twenty song in Australia.
 The song was considered "a slinky, vintage-sounding track with a hypnotic, snake-charming whistle," and likened to imitating Janet Jackson.
-According to Billboard, the song is about sex.
 The song is performed in the key of G minor with a tempo of 100 beats per minute.

-The single was certified platinum by the Recording Industry Association of America on December 14, 2006.
+The single received platinum certification by the Recording Industry Association of America on December 14, 2006.
 It was also certified platinum by the British Phonographic Industry.